YouCanTouCan/Emulation-Station-Guide/README.md

 7. Click Start and wait till it's finished

 ### Prism Launcher:
-Kinda niche, but this is the section for if you want to run a specific instance of Minecraft from within ES-DE.
+This is the section for if you want to run a specific instance of Minecraft from within ES-DE.
 This can be a specific set of mods, resource packs, shaderpacks, settings, or so on.
-You can even launch into a Minecraft server directly from ES-DE following this guide.

 1. Open Prism Launcher
 2. Click on the name of the instance you want to add to ES-DE
-3. Click on "Folder" in the far right, and your file manager should open to a specific folder.
-Note the name of the folder that you are in.
-4. Remember the ROM-Directory folder you selected/made in step 1.9?
-I hope you do.
-Go there in your file explorer.
-5. Go into your folder you want the instance to be in - perhaps "steam" or "pc" or so on.
+3. Click on "Create Shortcut" in the far right, and it will open a menu to create a file.
+Name the file whatever you want the name to be in ES-DE, and place it inside the folder thats in your ROM-Directory you want the instance to be in - perhaps "steam" or "pc" or so on.
-6. Make a file with the name of the instance as you want it to show up in ES-DE, then .sh.
-So, for example.
-"Minecraft.sh".
-7. Open the file
-   5. Paste the following into the file:
-      `#!/bin/bash
-      flatpak run org.prismlauncher.PrismLauncher --launch Forgified Core Custom`
-      1. Replace the name "Forgified Core Custom" at the end with the name of the folder from step 3 of this section.
-      2. Save the file and close it

-### Other Executable Games:
-Any game that isn't covered by another guide here and that you just run directly from an executable file on your computer.
+8. Open ES-DE
+4. Press Esc, then select "Scraper"
+5. Under "Scrape from" select TheGamesDB if it isn't already selected
+6. Under "Scrape These Systems" select each of the systems you put the .url or .desktop into
+7. Click Start and wait till it's finished
+8. This probably won't work unless your instance is simply named "Minecraft" or "Minecraft: Java Edition" - metadata will probably need to be brought in automatically, check the next section on manually adding metadata.

 ### Lutris:
 Lutris is a way to run games on Linux, if you are on Windows this section is useless to you.

-### Windows Games through Bottles:
-Bottles is a way to run Windows apps on Linux, if you are on Windows this section is useless to you.
+1. Open Lutris
+2. Right click on the game you want to add to ES-DE
+3. Click on "Create Application Menu Shortcut"
+4. [🪟 WINDOWS ONLY 🪟] Go to C:\ProgramData\Microsoft\Windows\Start Menu\Programs and find all files that are the name of a game then .url - for example Undertale.url.
+Select all these files and copy them.
+Go to your ROM Directory from steps 1.9 and 3.1, then go inside your "steam" or "pc" or whatever folder (whichever you prefer), and paste the files.
+   1. If your C:\ProgramData\Microsoft\Windows\Start Menu\Programs is empty or doesn't have the games, maybe try checking AppData\Roaming\Microsoft\Windows\Start Menu\Programs\ instead.
+They should be in one of the two.
+2. [🐧 LINUX ONLY 🐧] Find your .desktop files for each game you have.
+Select all these files and copy them.
+Go to your ROM Directory from steps 1.9 and 3.1, then go inside your "steam" or "pc" folder (whichever you prefer), and paste the files.
+8. Open ES-DE
+4. Press Esc, then select "Scraper"
+5. Under "Scrape from" select Screenscraper if it isn't already selected
+6. Under "Scrape These Systems" select each of the systems you put the .url or .desktop into
+7. Click Start and wait till it's finished.

+## 4. Customizing Metadata
+Sometimes the scrapers dont work perfectly, and we need to manually fix some stuff.

+### Changing Game Information:
+This section doesn't concern artwork, as that's harder to change - it just concerns the written information for each game.

+1. If you have an XBox Controller handy:
+   2. Open ES-De
+   3. Navigate to the game you want to change the information about
+   4. Click the Options Button on your controller
+   5. Select "Edit This Game's Metadata"
+   6. Adjust whatever it is you aren't happy with!
+2. If you dont have a controller handy:
+   8. Open your file manager
+   9. If on Windows, Navigate to C:\Users\<username>\ES-DE.
+If on Linux, go to /home/<username>/ES-DE.
+Then go in the gamelists folder, and then the folder for the system the game you want to change is in.
+   10. Open gamelist.xml inside a text editor like Notepad or KWrite.
+   11. You can edit the information for the game inside this file.
+Not as easy as with an XBox Controller, sorry.

+### Changing Game Artwork:
+This section focuses on the artwork for the game shown in ES-DE.

+1. Open your file manager
+2. If on Windows, Navigate to C:\Users\<username>\ES-DE.
+If on Linux, go to /home/<username>/ES-DE.
+3. Open downloaded_media, then the folder for the system that has the game you want to change
+4. There are a series of folders here for the different kinds of art, already pregenerated by the scrapers.
+Simply replace or add any artwork you would like, but make sure it is named exactly the same as the gamefile inside your ROM-Directory.
+For example, if your game is Undertale.desktop, your cover art should be Undertale.png
+5. Open ES-DE
+4. Press Esc, then select "Scraper"
+5. Under "Scrape These Systems" select each of the systems that have games you are changing the artwork for
+6. Select "Miximage Settings"
+7. At the very bottom of this menu, select "Offline Generator"
+8. Click Start and wait till it's finished.

+### Adding a Custom System:

+### Changing System Information: